darasus/ai-blog/content/airlines-are-struggling-to-stay-afloat-amid-the-pandemic.md

   The CDC has advised against all but essential travel, particularly on commercial flights.
 This travel warning has led to a 35 percent decline in air travelers in the U.S. alone.
+intro: >-
+  Many airlines are struggling to stay afloat amid the pandemic.
+Many business travelers are afraid to fly.
+Even those who aren’t afraid to fly are thinking twice about whether it’s worth the risk of contracting flu on a plane.
+As a result, airlines have seen ticket sales plummet and some are struggling to remain profitable.

+  Airlines across the world have responded by reducing their service and capacity, which has led to a decrease in air travel demand and left many airlines with unprofitable operations.
+Some airlines have even ceased operations completely until demand returns or they see an opportunity for sustainable growth once the pandemic ends.

+  The global pandemic has impacted all airlines, not just those directly affected regions.
+Regardless of where you’re flying from or to, here’s what you need to know about your flight during this turbulent time:
 ---

 ## What’s Causing The Pandemic?